colbyj/bride-of-frankensystem/docs/examples/quickstart.rst

 Please continue reading to learn about the different ways in which this example project can be extended.

-* To learn how to assign participants to different conditions, see :doc:`conditions`.
-* To learn more about questionnaires, see :doc:`questionnaires/main`.
+* To learn more about questionnaires, see :doc:`../getting_started/basic_questionnaires`.
-* To learn more about how to show static content to participants, see :doc:`instruction_pages`.
+* To learn more about how to show simple custom pages to participants, see :doc:`../getting_started/simple_custom_pages`.
+* To learn how to implement different kinds of experimental designs in BOFS, see the conditional routing section in :doc:`../getting_started/project_configuration`.
+* To learn more about configuring BOFS projects, see :doc:`../getting_started/project_configuration`.
-* To learn about how to add your own custom pages, see :doc:`blueprints`.
+* To learn about how to add advanced custom pages with programming, see :doc:`../advanced/advanced_custom_pages`.
-* To learn how to store your own data to the database, see :doc:`tables`.
+* To learn how to store your own data to the database, see :doc:`../advanced/database_tables`.

 ..
 TIP::